U2kn0wn/Headhunter/README.md

 # HeadHunter – Security Header Scanner with PoC Screenshot Generator

+### Note
+- crawler.py or dynamic_crawler.py is another tool that I created for my workflow you can find them on https://github.com/U2kn0wn/dynamic_web_crawler

 ## Overview

 `headhunter.py` is a post-processing security validation tool that uses URLs collected from: